-Dogs, with the exception of Department of Local Government and Communities Approved Assistance Dogs, are not permitted in most parks as consideration of the rights of other park users and to protect indigenous fauna.
+Dogs, with the exception of Department of Local Government, Sport and Cultural Industries approved assistance dogs, are not permitted in most parks as consideration of the rights of other park users and to protect indigenous fauna.

 By checking the 'Dogs Allowed' box on our Parkfinder you can search for parks with places where dogs, on a leash, may be taken.
 When a park is listed or appears on a map following such a search it does not mean that a dog may be taken anywhere in the park, it means that there is at least one place in that park where dogs are permitted.
 The details for each park will indicate where those places are.

 Dogs may travel in boats in marine parks and marine management areas.